 Continuing our series on the Internet of Things our guest author takes a bit of an alternative view!

 The Internet of Things (IoT) refers to the use of intelligently connected devices and systems to leverage data gathered by embedded sensors and actuators in machines and other physical objects?
 That's a mouthful, right?
-Well basically, IoT's can be called to any of the physical objects connected with the network.
 So, if you want to succeed in this field, keep reading to find out 8 things you should stop doing immediately!